tetsuo/tetsuo.github.io/content/restache.md

 ### Implicit key insertion in loops

-When rendering lists, Restache inserts a `key` prop automatically, assigning it to the top-level element or to a wrapping Fragment if there are multiple root elements.
+When rendering lists, restache inserts a `key` prop automatically, assigning it to the top-level element or to a wrapping Fragment if there are multiple root elements.

 > playground: title=Key is passed to the root element inside a loop; button=Run; title_attr=Ctrl/Cmd + Enter; autorun=True; runtime=restache-0.3-dev.wasm